 ATTEND TO THE TABLE SETTINGS

 When designing your tablescape, blend decorative pieces with your table settings.
 The additional details are an excellent way to create a table to be remembered.
 Select objects that support the overall theme of your table.
 Layer napkins, chargers and plates to create that texture we crave.
+Some flameless candles also add nice ambiance on a cool evening.

 Susan Beckwith and designer, Courtney James